 Step 2: Choose Excel File:

 After that, you need to choose the Excel file you want to repair.
-To do this, tap on "Select File Button".
-Or tap on "Search Folder" to look the file in a particular folder.
+To do this, tap on the "Select File Button".
+Or tap on "Search Folder" to look at the file in a particular folder.
 Or tap on "Search File(s)" to look at the file in a particular drive.

 Step 3: Start Scan Process:

 Once selected the Excel file, click on the "Scan" button to begin the scanning process.
 When the scanning process is completed, you will get a preview of the repaired file.

 Thereafter, tap on the "Save" button to save the Excel file that the software has repaired.
 You can save the repaired Excel file either at default or a new location.

 Once you saved the repaired Excel file, you will get a prompt message that says your Excel file repair process is finished.